-Abraham, originally called Abram, (flourished early 2nd millennium BCE), the first of the Hebrew patriarchs and a figure revered by the three great monotheistic religions—Judaism, Christianity, and Islam.
+Abraham, originally called Abram, is the first of the Hebrew patriarchs and a figure revered by the three great monotheistic religions—Judaism, Christianity, and Islam.
 He is the common patriarch of the Abrahamic religions.
 In Judaism, he is the founding father of the covenant of the pieces; the special relationship between the Hebrews and God; in Christianity, he is the prototype of all believers; Jewish or Gentile; and in Islam, he is seen as a link in the chain of prophets that begins with Adam and culminates in Muhammad.

 Abraham in the Book of Genesis